-Keeping the cost of a new or replacement central air conditioning unit within reason is part of the overall budget plan for new home construction, remodeling or renovation projects.
-Determining the cost may seem like a simple process, but there’s a little more to it than first meets the eye.
+Keeping the cost of a central air conditioner installation within reason is part of the overall budget plan for new home construction, remodeling or renovation projects.
+Determining central air conditioner prices for repair or replacement may seem like a simple process, but there’s a little more to it than first meets the eye.

 The key to determining the system size needed for your home can be calculated in several ways.
 It is important that the calculation be accurate so that you purchase a system adequate to do the job.
 An oversized unit or one not large enough to do the job is the last thing you want, as both problems impact the initial cost of the unit and the operating cost, over time.